A PokerStars Conference Call: The Creation of the European Poker Tour (EPT)

 * * * * *

 Dan Goldman had extraordinary power at PokerStars.
 As the company’s Director of Marketing, he was presumably in charge of things like advertising and publicity.
-But Goldman did so much more that.
+But Goldman did so much more.
 He actually made decisions that would come to shape the history of poker.

 I reported directly to Dan.
-That also meant I exchanged mails and phone calls regularly with Isai Scheinberg (and to a lesser extent, Mark).
+That also meant I exchanged emails and phone calls regularly with Isai Scheinberg (and to a lesser extent, Mark).

 My first official day with PokerStars was August 1, 2004.
 Less than one week later, I was on a four-way conference call that would lead to the creation of what became known as the European Poker Tour (EPT).

 For the purposes of being more comfortable telling this story, I’ll refer to both Goldman and Scheinberg by their first names, from this point forward.